Proper maps of annuli: Homogeneous maps via the general hyperplane rank

-More precisely, using the coordinates above, if one of the spheres on the source (resp.\ the target) are given by $J_n$ (resp.\ $J_N$) and the other by a hermitian matrix $A$ (resp.\ $B$), then $\alpha$ is represented by the matrix $J_n A$ and $\beta$ is represented by the matrix $J_n B$. \end{theorem}
+More precisely, using the coordinates above, if one of the spheres on the source (resp.\ the target) is given by $J_n$ (resp.\ $J_N$) and the other by a hermitian matrix $A$ (resp.\ $B$), then $\alpha$ is represented by the matrix $J_n A$ and $\beta$ is represented by the matrix $J_N B$. \end{theorem}

 The main idea behind the proof is that $k_f = N-1$ means that the map $f$ induces a map of the corresponding Grassmannians.
 To figure out the map one uses the Segre variety of the LFT spheres.
-But now we have two LFT spheres that go to LFT spheres and the second LFT sphere pair means that $f$ induces a different mapping of Grassmannians.
+But now we have two LFT spheres that go to LFT spheres and the second LFT sphere pair means that $f$ induces a different map of Grassmannians.
 Comparing the two maps gives us the corresponding $\alpha$ and $\beta$.

 \begin{proof} As we said we will work in homogeneous coordinates, that is, in $\C^{n+1}$ and $\C^{N+1}$.
+We will write $z$ and $w$ for points in $\C^{n+1}$ and $Z$ and $W$ for points in $\C^{N+1}$.
 Starting with a rational map $f$, we clear denominators and homogenize to represent $f$ by a homogeneous polynomial map $F = (F_0,F_1,\ldots,F_N) \colon \C^{n+1} \to \C^{N+1}$ where $F_0$ is the denominator.
-After applying an LFT we can assume that one of the matrices on both the source and the target is the standard sphere $S^{2n-1}$ and $S^{2N-1}$, that is, it is given by $\inner{J_n z,z} = 0$.
+After applying an LFT we can assume that one of the matrices on the source corresponds to the standard sphere $S^{2n-1}$, that is, it is given by $\inner{J_n z,z} = 0$, and similarly for the target.
 For any hermitian matrix $M$ and a point $w$, we write the Segre variety of the homogenized LFT sphere given by $\inner{Mz,z}=0$ as